rwandaPinocle/Blog/content/art-is-a-science.md

 draft: false
 ---

-What is the value of art?
+\tWhat is the value of art?
 What exactly do we get out of it, if anything at all?
 A common answer is that art is pleasurable both to create and to consume which alone makes it worth doing.
 Fair enough.